Ra1n-42/cs50-0/README.md

 ## Problem Sets:

-Each week came with its own set of problem sets.
-I'm happy to say that I managed to tackle them all and scored 100% on each one!
+Each week came with its own set of problem sets. feel free to visite each Problem and see how i solved it

 ## Certificate: